 New battery can charge an electric car in 10 minutes

-One of the reasons electric cars are still not very widespread is that they can take hours or even days to charge.
+One of the reasons electric cars are still not very widespread is that they can take hours to charge.
 But that may soon change: researchers at Pennsylvania State University have developed a new lithium-ion battery that charges in as little as 10 minutes.
 Read More

-One of the reasons electric cars are still not very widespread is that they can take hours or even days to charge.
+One of the reasons electric cars are still not very widespread is that they can take hours to charge.
 But that may soon change: researchers at Pennsylvania State University have developed a new lithium-ion battery that charges in as little as 10 minutes.

 Do you drive an electric vehicle?
 If not, you are part of the majority – a majority that is worried about long charging times and running out of power with no way or time to recharge.
 The latter is often referred to as “range anxiety” and is considered a major barrier to widespread adoption.
 This is exactly the issue the new battery could help solve.

 The problem: long charging times and limited range

 Depending on the type of charger or battery used, an electric car can take anywhere between 30 minutes and 20 hours to charge.
 In 2018, the median range of electric vehicles was calculated to be a modest 200 kilometers.
 Even Tesla’s fast-charging stations take 45-50 minutes for a recharge, still five times longer than the mere 10 minutes needed to fill the tank of a typical fuel-burning sedan for a 650 km range.
 The new lithium-ion battery developed by researchers at Pennsylvania State University, by contrast, comes close: it can be charged in 10 minutes for at least 320 km of driving.